earthai-tech/watex/docs/installation.rst

 Getting started
 =================

-It is possible to intall :code:`watex` from source, using anaconda prompt or GUI .
+It is possible to install :code:`watex` from source, using anaconda prompt or GUI .

 From source
 -------------

-To install from source, clone the project with git:
+To install from the source, clone the project with git:

 .. code-block:: bash